FREQUENTLY ASKED QUESTIONS (FAQs)

 Can the PVC panels be removed and reused?

-Our PVC drywall panels can be removed easily, without damage and can be reinstalled somewhere else.
+Our PVC wall panels can be removed easily, without damage and can be reinstalled somewhere else.

 Please contact us should you have any additional questions or require any other information